jpvt/Computer_Graphics/Assignment #1/README.md

 ## Introduction

+### The Framework

+Considering current operating systems protect memory from direct access, a framework provided by the professor will be used to simulate access to video memory.
+The framework files can be accessed in the [myGL Framework](https://github.com/jpvt/Computer_Graphics/tree/master/Assignment%20%231/mygl_framework) repository.

+The Framework structure, dependencies and compilation instructions are described in [myGL Framework](https://github.com/jpvt/Computer_Graphics/tree/master/Assignment%20%231/mygl_framework).

 ### Digital Images

 A digital image is composed of *pixels*, each with finite, discrete quantities of numeric representation for its intensity.
 The digital image contains a fixed number of rows and columns of pixels, typically stored in computer memory as a *raster image*, a two-dimensional array of small integers, each represents an associated color to a specific pixel.